soluling/I18N/README.md

 ## Localization

 If you plan to localize your application using multiple patterns strings, you better use a localization tool that has support for grammatical numbers and grammatical genders.
-[Soluling](http://www.soluling.com) has excellent support for multiple patterns, and it supports ASP.NET, .NET, Delphi, Java, Angular, and many more.
+[Soluling](http://www.soluling.com) has excellent support for multiple patterns, and it supports ASP.NET, .NET, Angular, React, Delphi, Python, Java, and many more.

 ![NewTool.png](https://github.com/jaska45/I18N/blob/master/Other/Screenshot.png)